Skip to main content

 • Social declarations: monthly DSN, annual declarations

-Social Contribution Rates Applicable in 2026
+Applicable social contribution rates in 2026

 • Health insurance (employer): 7% to 13% depending on salary level

-• Basic CNAV pension: 6.90% employee / 8.55% employer (within the ceiling)
+• CNAV basic pension: 6.90% employee / 8.55% employer (within the limit of the ceiling)

 • Unemployment insurance (employer): 4.05%